VishakhaSahu05/DevTinder/homework.md

 -userAuth middleware
 -add the userAuth middleware in profile API and new sendConnection Request API -Set the expiry of jwt token and cookies to 7days

+-create userSchema method to getJwt()
+-create userSchema to comparepasswords(passwordInputByUser)